Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Anything fishy with the hacks ?
 A bloody tile is missing ?
 A rogue pixel is giving you insomnia ?
 Need for help ?
 Open an issue !

-Want to add or remove some feature ?
+Want to add or remove some feature, want to contact me ?
 Open a thread in the Discussion section !

 ## The story so far...